newrelic/entity-definitions/docs/guid_spec.md

 The domain could be a product, such as `MOBILE` or `INFRA`, or a more general category, such as `CLOUD`.

-Unless you have a requirement to use a specific domain we recommend the usage of `EXT`
+We recommend to use `EXT` unless you have a requirement to use a specific domain.

 ## Type